AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

         --name -n   [Required]: The name of the container registry.
         --admin-enabled       : Indicates whether the admin user is enabled.
 Allowed values: false, true.
         --resource-group -g   : Name of resource group.
-You can configure the default group using 'az configure --defaults group=<name>'.
+You can configure the default group using `az configure --defaults group=<name>`.
         --storage-account-name: Provide the name of an existing storage account if you're recreating a container registry over a previous registry created storage account.
+                                Only applicable to Basic SKU.
         --tags                : Space separated tags in 'key[=value]' format.
 Use "" to clear existing tags.